Alan-Lomax/Timer/README.md

     void stop();                        // Stop the Timer by setting _running to false (And reset _runTime and _pauseTime to zero) void pause();                       // Toggle the Timer from _paused = true to _paused=false
-                                        // (When _paused = true accumulate time in _pausetime which is to be deducted from running time.) void setalarmTime(long MyalarmTime);// Resets the Alarm Timer to a new value(in millis)
+                                        // (When _paused = true accumulate time in _pausetime which is to be deducted from running time.) void setalarmTime(unsigned long MyalarmTime);     // Resets the Alarm Timer to a new value(in millis)

 ### Properties:
-    bool alarm();                       // Returns true if elapsed time - _pausetime has exceeded the alarmTime, false otherwise. long currentValue();                // Returns the current value of the timer (in millis) long pauseTime();                   // Returns the current value of the Pause timer (in millis) long alarmTime();                   // Returns the current setting of the Alarm Timer (in millis) bool running();                     // return true / false according to if timer is runnning.
+    bool running();                      // return true / false according to if timer is runnning. bool alarm();                        // Returns true if elapsed time - _pausetime has exceeded the alarmTime, false otherwise. unsigned long currentValue();        // Returns the current value of the timer (in millis) unsigned long pauseTime();           // Returns the current value of the Pause timer (in millis) unsigned long alarmTime();           // Returns the current setting of the Alarm Timer (in millis)